 The red beryl from the Thomas Range is also extremely rare, and can still be found with some back breaking hard rock mining and lots of luck.
 I was very lucky and managed to find a number of very nice red beryl mineral specimens, but not without the help of my rockhound buddy!
 Some of those finds are offered here.
 The Thomas Range crystals although generally opaque and tabular, are still wonderful specimens, and when in combination with topaz or bixbyite to me, are much more rare and interesting specimens than the violet claim crystals.

 After having a number of calls for faceted red beryl after our prospecting trip, I soon realized that the availability of suitable rough, of ANY decent size, even at astronomical prices, was not going to happen!
 Period!
 So I began a search for hydrothermally grown red beryl hoping to find the right color and of course the same high quality crystals as lab grown emerald.
-I definitely did not want the off-color pinkish junk being offered in Thailand!
-In most gems there is a wide range of color and this is also true even in lab grown stones.
-I was told that the lab production had been stopped and that it might resume on special order, etc. etc. So, after waiting months to see if production would resume, I finally started receiving rough crystals.
+I definitely did not want the off-color pinkish junk being offered elsewhere!
+I now have a small supply of rough crystals with the top color -- it's described as "raspberry" or "stoplight" red color.
+It's likely the rough we have in stock will be the last...??

-If you would like to have a red beryl, just email me to check inventory and/or to get on one scheduled to be cut.
+If you would like to own a red beryl gem, just email with your selection from the inventory of listed gems, OR schecule one to be cut just for you!
 There is no obligation!
-After the gem is cut you will have first call to purchase.
-If you do not wish to buy at that time, then the gem is simply added to inventory.
-The gems shown below are from the same parcel as the award winning "Crown of Fire ".
+After Rick cuts the gem, you will be notified and you'll have first call to purchase.
+If you do not wish to buy at that time, no problem!
+The gem is then offered to the next one on the list or added to inventory.
+The gems we offer are the same top color as the award winning "Crown of Fire ".